AynalemN/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 	* If a key exists in the dictionary, the value will be replaced
 	* If a key doesn’t exist in the dictionary, it will be created
 8. Simple delete by key - Write a function that deletes a key in a dictionary.
+9. Multiply by 2 - Write a function that returns a new dictionary with all values multiplied by 2